BigPolarBear1/factorization/README.md

 Update: I've also quickly added lifting for the primes in the -sbase</br>
 Update: Added large prime variation and cleaned up dead code</br>
+Update: I also made the large factor base work.
+Now the only super big bottleneck is everything inside sieve()

 NOTE: The americans are using the courts to move against me.
 I may get formally arrested on Monday.
 If this happens and my github repo dissappears.. then you can put 2 and 2 together...  my situation is very dire here in Europe.
 I've faced persistent unemployment and legal harassment under pressure of the americans.
 They know I will succeed one day and that I am getting closer as time passes.
 They are trying everything they can to break me mentally.